PrivateCoffee/synapse-registration/README.md

 - `retention`: Optional retention periods for registrations.
   - `started`: Days to keep unverified registrations.
 Default is 2 days.
   - `completed`: Days to keep completed/denied registrations.
 Default is 30 days.
+- `database`: Optional database settings.
+  - `path`: Path to the SQLite database file.
+Defaults to `db.sqlite3` in the current directory.

 4. **Run migrations**: